 Teaching and assessment

 The courses are interactive, usually offering a lecture-style background of key theories and principles in the first part, and more practical activities, exercises and group discussions in the second part of the lectures.
-Guest lectures are invited in different classes to give students a real-world experience in entrepreneurship.
+Guest lectures are invited to different classes to give students real-world experience in entrepreneurship.
 Participation from students in the classroom is a key principle for learning.

-Outside the classroom, in the Autumn Term we organise a field trip to an entrepreneurship hub, and in the Spring term, we organise a field trip to a small business.
+Outside the classroom, in the Autumn Term, we organise a field trip to an entrepreneurship hub, and in the Spring term, we organise a field trip to a small business.
 These provide more opportunities to visit and learn from real entrepreneurs in their environment, giving more opportunities to advance their ideas after their studies.
 In addition, entrepreneurship activities from student societies on campus could be integrated into the teaching process to bridge theory and practice.

 Assessment is carried out by a variety of methods.
 In the classroom, you will engage in a number of activities, simulations, case-study discussions and presentations where you will receive instant feedback from your lecturers.

 Formal assessments include coursework in the form of individual or group assignments, but also presentations, posters, or digital media content creation depending on the course.
 Examinations are towards the May exam period and an in-class test could take place during the last weeks of each course.

 After the teaching term, students will be allocated a supervisor that will guide them through an Independent Business Research Project.
 The year-in-business students will be allocated a mentor that will follow their progress and work, assisting them in keeping a log and writing a similar final project.
 This final project gives an opportunity to test learn concepts and ideas in practice in a real business context via research and analysis.

 Relevant professional qualifications and relevant experience in an associated area will be considered.